Yes! We can create pretty much anything in 3D. Send us an email and we can discuss your requirements.

 Depending on your VR glasses, you might be able to ‘walk’ around the VR environment and inspect the model from any angle and position.

 If you are using the models to teach or instruct, you will only need the Basic plan.
-If you wish to gain a deeper understanding of each model, it might make sense to upgrade your plan.

 If you have any questions or doubts, please contact us!